mugeatalay/scRNA_pipeline/README.md

 - Generation of QC plots and processed datasets for downstream analyses

 ## Objectives
--Explore intra- and inter-tissue immune cell communication and its decline with age -Identify phenotypic and functional changes in immune cells -Provide a reproducible workflow for single-cell analysis
+Explore intra- and inter-tissue immune cell communication and its decline with age -Identify phenotypic and functional changes in immune cells -Provide a reproducible workflow for single-cell analysis